Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

 What often begins as a recommendation to improve a single technical element, such as audio clarity or lighting, gradually expands into a broader vision of the “ideal” streaming setup.
 MCNs do not simply promote individual tools; they encourage streamers to view the entire streaming environment as a form of algorithmic currency.
 Ring lights, DSLR cameras, soundproofed backdrops, multi-angle mounts, branded filters, and LED mood lighting are framed as signs of professionalism and algorithm-readiness.
 As streamers internalize this logic, the line between technical sufficiency and aesthetic perfection becomes blurred.
-A basic setup is no longer seen as enough to "meet the algorithm's baseline"; instead, streamers feel pressured to constantly upgrade in order to stay competitive within an ever-rising standard.
+A basic setup is no longer seen as enough to \textit{“meet the algorithm’s baseline”} (M9); instead, streamers feel pressured to constantly upgrade in order to stay competitive within an ever-rising standard.

-However, most MCN staff themselves acknowledged the limitations of this external theory for streamers (which they don't believe internally).
-M9 pointed out the asymmetry between perceived causes of success and actual algorithmic outcomes: \textit{“We can assume that average looks or limited equipment make it difficult to receive algorithmic recommendations.
-However, this assumption cannot be reversed.
-We can’t conclude that being attractive or having better equipment will guarantee algorithmic recommendations.
-Our company’s data doesn’t support this.”}

-Despite this internal skepticism, MCNs continue to promote the idea to live-streamers that algorithmic success is predictable and dependent on specific surface-level traits.
-They construct the algorithm as a controllable input-output system: if streamers follow the right steps, if maintain a certain visual style, upgrade equipment, stream for long enough, and use the right tags, they are told they will be rewarded with visibility and growth.
-This framing simplifies algorithmic complexity into a checklist of behaviors and attributes, turning uncertainty into a set of seemingly manageable variables.
+MCNs continue to construct the algorithm as a controllable input-output system: if streamers follow the right steps, if maintain a certain visual style, upgrade equipment, stream for long enough, and use the right tags, they are told they will be rewarded with visibility and growth.
+This framing simplifies algorithmic complexity into a checklist of behaviors and attributes.